Founding plan · DRAFT v1.4

 6. Change Order template — flat $500 minimum so small asks become real revenue.

-One-time investment: ~$2,000–$3,000 with a contracts attorney to draft a master services agreement we reuse forever.
+One-time investment: ~$2,000–$3,000 with a contracts attorney to draft a master services agreement and SaaS terms-of-service we reuse forever.

 Sales Playbook